aduo122/Crack-Coding-Interview/Leetcode.md

     753. Cracking the Safe
     De Bruijin Graph,
     know relation from Hamilton -> Eularian -> De Bruijin

+  Strong Connected Components

+    find sink first, consider forest, run DFS on reverse_graph for node from lagest postorder,
+        if the node not visited:
+            explore the node
+            store the nodes to the SCC

+  Graph with weights
+  Dijakstra: weight has to be non negative

+    heap [(nextnode.weight,node)]

+  Bellman-Ford: worked for both
+    run |V| - 1 times
+        for edge in edges:
+          relax(edge)

+  Minimal Spanning Tree
+  Kruskal: next minium edge that didn't make a cycle, union find
+  Prim: next neighbor with mimial weight, heap sort

 OO Program
 ====
     146 LRU & LFU